Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 ![wep_protocol](/images/computer_networking_topdown/wep_protocol.png)

+> ## 8.7 Operational Security

+> ### 8.7.1 Firewalls

-- Firewalls can be classified in three categories: <mark>traditional packet filters</mark>, <mark>stateful filters</mark>, and <mark>application gateways</mark>:
+- Firewalls can be classified in three categories: <mark>traditional packet filters</mark>, <mark>stateful filters</mark>, and <mark>application gateways</mark>.

+> #### 8.7.1.1 Traditional Packet Filters

-    1. Traditional Packet Filters:A traditional packet filter examines each datagram <mark>in isolation</mark>, determining whether the datagram should be allowed to pass or should be dropped based on package structure.
+A traditional packet filter examines each datagram <mark>in isolation</mark>, determining whether the datagram should be allowed to pass or should be dropped based on package structure.

+> #### 8.7.1.2 Stateful filters
-    2. Stateful filters actually track TCP connections, and use this knowledge to make ­filtering decisions:
+Stateful filters actually track TCP connections, and use this knowledge to make ­filtering decisions:
   - Create a <mark>connection table</mark> to track  <mark>all ongoing TCP connections</mark>.(This is possible because the firewall can observe the beginning of a new connection by observing a three-way handshake (SYN, SYNACK, and ACK); and it can observe the end of a connection when it sees a FIN packet for the connection. )
   - the stateful filter includes a new column, <mark>“check connection”</mark> in its access control list to indicate that such connection should be <mark>checked by connection table</mark>.
   - When a user  sends a TCP SYN segment, the user’s TCP connection gets recorded in the connection table
   - On receiving a TCP packet, the firewall checks the connection table to see if this packet is part of an ongoing TCP connection, to decide whether to reject or accept the packet.

+> #### 8.7.1.3 Application Gateway
-    3. Application Gateway: An application gateway is an application-specific server through which specific application data  must pass.Such a policy can be accomplished by implementing a combination of a packet filter (in a router) and a application gateway server:
+An application gateway is an application-specific server through which specific application data  must pass.Such a policy can be accomplished by implementing a combination of a packet filter (in a router) and a application gateway server:
   -  A filter configuration forces all outbound connections concernd with specific application to pass through the application gateway.
   - Consider an internal user wants to use the application to connect to the outside world.
 The user must first <mark>set up a  session with the application gateway</mark>.
   - An application running in the gateway, which listens for incoming sessions, prompts the user for a <mark>user ID and password</mark>.
   - When the user supplies this information, the application gateway checks to see if the user has permission .
       - If not, the  connection from the internal user to the gateway is <mark>terminated</mark> by the gateway.
       - If the user has permission, then the gateway acts as a <mark>proxy server</mark> to relay messages between the user and the external host.

+> ### 8.7.2 Deep packet inspection

 - Deep packet inspection:look beyond the header fields and into the actual <mark>application data</mark> that the packets carry.